 とても in a negative sentence means "can't possibly".

 なかなか in a negative sentence means "not easily/by no means".
 It's used a lot with potential expressions.

 Instead of using -（ら）れる, you may use ことができる.
 This pattern is arguably more common despite being longer.
 Without qualification, it will sound as if you can't do the phrase at all when used in the negative, so be careful.
 This does not have the requirement of being only used with verbs of volition.
 This can be used to show the potential of something to happen.

 Can you use a computer?

 I was able to see the American football game.

 You won't be able to collect over a million signatures.

 I can read Kanji.

-Particle Note: が, due to its specific nature, would otherwise make it sound like you in particular are the one that "can"; however, this not necessarily the case.
-It has more so become a refined pattern.
+Particle Note: が in this pattern, due to its specific nature, would otherwise make it sound like you in particular are the one that "can"; however, this not necessarily the case.
+Nowadays, ～ことができる has more or less become an affirmative, refined pattern.

 聞こえる and 見える predate the potential forms 聞ける and 見られる.
 Essentially, they show inherent ability whereas 聞ける and 見られる show that you can (if you want), indicating one's intentions can be realized.